While self-isolating with COVID-19, coach Kyle Smith still ‘really involved’ as WSU men prepare for opener

 Shaw, after all, had already been an assistant coach for six years before Smith graduated from Hamilton College in 1992, and he’s been in the business for 34 years — including 25 at the Division I level.
 Nor is Shaw inexperienced as a head coach, the position he’ll take on until Smith is out of COVID-19 protocol.

-From 2015-19, he led his alma mater, Western Oregon, to the NCAA Division II Tournament three times in four years.
+From 2015-19, he led his alma mater, Western Oregon, to the NCAA Division II tournament three times in four years.
 Western Oregon also was ranked No. 1 in the country in 2015-16.

 The Cougars aren’t exactly facing Goliath when Texas Southern — a team ranked No. 233 by KenPom.com — comes to town, and they should be in fine shape with Shaw calling plays for the short term.
 Smith knows it, but it doesn’t mean the 51-year-old coach has been able to detach himself since he entered quarantine last week.